ceph/ceph/doc/cephadm/install.rst

       mgr/cephadm/container_image_grafana *<hostname>*:5000/grafana
       mgr/cephadm/container_image_alertmanager *<hostname>*:5000/alertmanger

 #.
-Then run bootstrap using the ``--image`` flag with your container image.
-For
+Run bootstrap using the ``--image`` flag and pass the name of your
-   example:
+   container image as the argument of the image flag.
+For example:

    .. prompt:: bash #